vedantlavale/passwordGenerator/README.md

 This project is a simple password generator built with React and Vite.
 It allows users to generate random passwords with customizable options such as length, inclusion of numbers, and special characters.

+## Warning

+This project is currently in development.
+Features and functionality may change.

 ## Features

 - Generate random passwords